As an Amazon Associate I earn from qualifying purchases.

 One of the largest problems big guys have with running shoes is that most options are too narrow.

-First off, this is a significant comfort problem that can also hinder the ability of your feet have to get used to running.
+First off, this is a significant comfort problem that can also hinder the ability of your feet to get used to running.
 If you want your feet to adjust to additional miles you have to let them move as naturally as possible (even though they’re in a shoe).

 Running shoes that are too narrow provide an unstable platform, restrict the blood flow to your feet, and prevent your feet from spreading/splaying properly when they hit the ground.